 I ritualise in my head, although I don’t know yet that’s what I’m doing.
 I won’t find out that I have OCD for over ten years.
 The younger Yan Baskets thinks that everyone ruminates as much as I do – only they’re much better at it.
 I manage to push ‘Death by AIDS’ into a dark room somewhere in the back of my mind.
 There is a four-minute respite where I manage to look forward to an event at the weekend – a hundred and eighty tranquil seconds.
 And then a pupil in the year above passes by the window.
 He glances in, eyes loitering on mine for no more than a second.
 But that’s all it takes.
 At first, I think he just doesn’t like me.
 Slowly I convince myself he wants to punch me in the throat.
 Eventually, by tea-time, in front of the TV, I’ll be ninety-nine percent sure that he wants to stick a knife in my stomach, slaughtering my family as a side note.

 Later that night, drumming my fingers a hundred times on the small red Bible on my bedside table, I find peace of mind, enough to see me through to tomorrow morning at least.
 But it has come at a cost.
 It takes me three-quarters of an hour to appease my inner demon, tapping the cover of the Bible, mumbling words to God, picturing a blinding white light that is never quite white enough.
 I turn to face the wall, trying not to think about AIDS.

-Did I sleep that night?
-Yes, I did.
-I was ruminating and ritualising from the moment I awoke, to the moment I withdrew my hand from the Bible and closed my eyes – so yes, I was shattered, and I slept.
+Do I sleep that night?
+Yes, I do.
+I’ve been ruminating and ritualising from the moment I awoke, to the moment I withdraw my hand from the Bible and close my eyes – so yes, I am shattered, and I sleep.

 My alarm buzzes beside me…